berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 But changing a node's subscripts is dodgy.
 It makes the same node object in Lua refer to a different database node than it used to.
 Imagine that you're the programmer and have stored that Lua object for use later (e.g., when scanning through to find the highest value node: `maxnode = thisnode`).[^mutable] You'll still be expecting the stored maxnode to point to the maximum node.

 Enter the concept of a 'mutable' node, which the programmer explicitly expects to change.
-Lua iterators like the `pairs()` can now return specifically mutable nodes.
+Lua iterators like `pairs()` can now return specifically mutable nodes.
 The programmer can convert this to an immutable node if they want to store it for use after the loop, or they can test for mutability using the `ismutable()` method.

 Well, it worked.
 Now we have a lightning-fast iterator, and in most cases the programmer doesn't have to worry about mutability.